beakerflo/nas_synology_docker-compose/README.md

 3. Search docker and install the package
 4. You can copy this repo anywhere on the nas

+_For more information, please refer to the [Synology Docker Installation Docs](https://www.synology.com/en-us/dsm/feature/docker)_

 #### docker-compose
 1. Move old docker-compose version to back-up file.
    ```sh